The movie Kamaal Dhamaal Malamaal has ruffled nutter feathers even before its release.

 The statement says the Pakistani newspapers are an easy source for the Taliban to convey their message, which can change the minds of Afghans.

-Pakistani newspapers are usually filled with statements that the Afghan government does not properly represent its people and that its NATO-led allies are occupying the country, rather than offering security support, an interior ministry
+usually filled with statements that the Afghan government does not properly represent its people and that its NATO-led allies are occupying the country, rather than offering security support, an interior ministry spokesman, told Reuters.

 The Indian government has ordered to stop airing of some Pakistan-based television channels including Geo in the held valley of Kashmir.